 Want to Know More?

-Your VA health care team can provide proven, safe, and effective treatments for quitting tobacco.
-Behavioral counseling and the use of FDA-approved tobacco cessation medications work together to help you cut down on tobacco or quit for good.
-Whether it’s your first time trying to quit or if you’ve struggled before with quitting, your VA health care team is ready to provide helpful tips, tools, and encouragement.
+Your VA health care team can provide proven, safe, and effective treatments for stopping tobacco.
+Behavioral counseling and the use of FDA-approved tobacco cessation medications work together to help you stop for good.
+Whether it’s your first time trying to stop or if you’ve struggled before with stopping, your VA health care team is ready to provide helpful tips, tools, and encouragement.

 Back to top